UniversalDependencies/docs/workgroups/newdoc/ditransitive_clauses.md

 both genders), which appears without the preposition.
 However, the situation in Spanish is different in two aspects:

-* _a_ is core coding of direct object
+* Since the preposition _a_ is used to encode animate direct objects, one could argue that it is one of the core coding methods, and thus the recipient should not be considered oblique if it appears with this preposition.
-* clitic doubling - if clitic is core and noun is noncore, then clitic should be iobj?
+* Clitic doubling – both the pronoun and the prepositional phrase can occur in the same clause.

 Some Spanish verbs allow two objects: